Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Do you need a printable to help plan your week?
 Download my free 10 Page Planner here!

-If you’re anything like me, you love celebrating and want to fit in all of the festivities that come up but there’s only so many days on the calendar before we ring in the new year.
+If you’re anything like me, you love celebrating and want to fit in all of the festivities that come up but there are only so many days on the calendar before we ring in the new year.
 I love this time of year, but it is always the busiest.
 How can we make the most of it?
 Let’s get some of that prep work out of the way early so there’s less rushing around at the last minute feeling frazzled.

 Here are 5 ways to plan ahead this year